Selling a home can be a grueling endeavor.

-You’re not yourself when you’re
+You’re not you when you’re

-hungry tired from selling a home.
+hungry tired from selling your home.

-1. The repairs actually get done.
+1. The repairs will actually get done.

-When repairs are important enough to spark further negotiation, and a credit is ultimately issued, you would think the buyer would complete the repairs.
+When repairs are important enough to spark further negotiation, and credit is ultimately issued, you would think the buyer would complete the repairs.

-3. It’s not hard to complete the repairs!
+3. It’s not hard to complete the repairs.

 Yes, everyone’s tired and, yes, nobody wants to deal with the hassles of closing repairs.
 But the days of coordinating, managing, and ensuring the quality of closing repairs are long gone.